msespos/chess/README.md

     at the bottom of the board.
 3) There are two design options: a minimalist design and a checkerboard design.
 4) For the minimalist design, the player indicates whether their terminal has a light or dark colored font.
-This allows for the ideal display of the design.
+This allows for ideal display of the board.
 (Since the pieces are shaded or outlined, the shaded pieces appear white or black depending on whether the terminal has a light or dark colored font, necessitating this selection.)